28 Fun Things To Do in San Diego With Kids in 2025

 11. Score a Free Museum Day

 Many museums offer free admission on select Tuesdays each month.
-Check the Balboa Park schedule, pick your day and plan a culture crawl with snacks.
+The list includes the San Diego Natural History Museum, San Diego Air & Space Museum, Japanese Friendship Garden and many more.
+Check the websites, pick your day and plan a culture crawl with snacks.

 This view is straight-up cinematic.
 Pack a blanket, grab some fruit or crackers and turn golden hour into your new favorite family tradition.